typedb/typedb-driver/nodejs/test/integration/README.md

-## TypeDB Client for Node.js: Integration Tests
+## TypeDB Driver for Node.js: Integration Tests

 These JavaScript tests verify the correctness of connection, Concept and Query methods.